a-rahimi/infixlang/README.md

 ## While Loops

-A while loop advances an iterator until the iterator is exhausted.
-For the purposes of a while loop, an iterator is exhausted when evaluating a variable named `stop` in the iterator's context evaluates to true:
+A while loop advances an iterator to exhaustion.
+For the purposes of a while loop, an iterator is exhausted when a variable named `stop` evaluates to true in the iterator's context:

 Here's how the while operator is defined:
 ```